 - HDPE and LDPE have been found to release estrogenic chemicals.

 - The manufacture of PVC creates dioxin, a potent carcinogen and may disrupt hormones, so called as the “poison plastic.”

 - PP exhibits high heat tolerance making it unlikely to leach chemicals.
 It is microwavable.

 - Code 7 includes polycarbonate, a plastic made from BPA, a harmful synthetic estrogen act as an endocrine disrupter.

 Also Read: Drinking Tea or Coffee in Plastic Cups can cause Causer

-Examine any food-handling symbols imprinted on the plastic Product
+What is the significance of symbols imprinted on the plastic products?

 Symbols are used on plastics to indicate their appropriate uses around food.
-Sometimes instead of symbols, just few letters are also written.
+Many times instead of symbols, just few letters are also written.
 Meaning of some symbols used in plastics are:

-- A symbol depicting a cup and fork means that the plastic is safe for storing food, and is, therefore, a food grade bucket.
+- Cup and Fork: A symbol depicting a cup and fork means that the plastic is safe for storing food, and is, therefore, a food grade bucket.